hapax/hapax.github.io/assets/bhqc.md

 What we've said so far is a bit confusing.
 It suggests a picture where information lives on the surface of the black hole rather than inside.
-If it lives on the surface, then it potentially has properties that we can detect, and in 1975, guided by this intuition, Stephen Hawking made the most important calculation of his life.
+And if it lives on the surface, then maybe it can come out again, or lead to other interesting properties near the horizon.
+Guided by this intuition, in 1975 Stephen Hawking made the most important calculation of his life.
+Using a combination of techniques from gravity and particle physics, he discovered that black holes are not black: they glow!

 <!-- In 1975, Stephen Hawking made the most important calculation of his
 life.